ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 #### **1. Automatic restore with back-up **
 Since no Linux knowledge is required here, and the whole thing via the Iobroker web interface, the variant of the automatic restore is first carried out using [Backitup](https://github.com/simatec/ioBroker.backitup/blob/master/README.md).

-To do this, the adapter Backitup must be installed.
+For this, the adapter Backitup must be installed.
 This is done via the "Adapter" tab.
 Search for backup there and install an instance using the (+).

 Once the installation is complete, you can save your "ioBroker Backup" created by the old system on your new system using an sftp program such as FileZilla or WinSCP in the path / opt / iobroker / backups.